 If you’ve been feeling stressed or under the pressure, you may notice your ear wax becoming browner or darker than usual.
 The apocrine gland produces ear wax and brown wax is simply the glands’ way of reacting to a stressful situation.
 It’s usually nothing to be concerned about and is simply another way the body copes with a change in situation.
 It’s similar to shaking when you feel nervous or sweating when in a stressful situation.

 Grey ear wax is usually nothing to worry about, as long as you aren’t showing any other symptoms.
-Bright Side suggests that more often than not, it’s just dust that has made its way into your ear.
+More often than not, it’s just dust that has made its way into your ear.
 It’s usually more common in major cities, due to higher levels of pollution.
 This colour of wax usually proves that the earwax is doing its job correctly by stopping pollutants from reaching the inner ear.

 If you do show other symptoms such as itching or dryness in the ear, it’s best to visit a doctor or health professional to make sure everything is ok.